braschke/PleiadesUserDocumentation/totp.md

 #### Android

-For Android, we recommand [FreeOTP+](https://github.com/helloworld1/FreeOTPPlus) which is available from [Google Play](https://play.google.com/store/apps/details?id=org.liberty.android.freeotpplus) and [F-Droid](https://f-droid.org/de/packages/org.liberty.android.freeotpplus/).
+For Android, we recommend [FreeOTP+](https://github.com/helloworld1/FreeOTPPlus) which is available from [Google Play](https://play.google.com/store/apps/details?id=org.liberty.android.freeotpplus) and [F-Droid](https://f-droid.org/de/packages/org.liberty.android.freeotpplus/).

 Once installed, you need to configure FreeOTP+ to protect your TOTPs.
 Most modern smartphones offer the use of biometrics like using your fingerprint.
 That makes it really easy to use FreeOTP+.
 But you can also choose a password to protect the access.